webpage-counter/docs/README.md

 - [x] Create a repo `terraform-python-pagecounter` that is going to create a load balancer and start the nomad jobs and run the app
 - [x] Merge DEV and Travis part of the app
 - [x] Make nomad UI/API public
+- [x] Run nomad job using terraform-nomad provider
+- [x] Test a new release of the application with no downtime